DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 implementation costs, because all the facilities are centralized and shared.
 However, the operational costs can be very high.
-These may include the cost for renting secure building space (assuming that is available, which is often not the case), or the expensive alternative of constructing a new building, and of providing and accommodating a supervisor for the Centre.
+These may include the cost for renting secure building space (assuming that is available, which is often not the case) or the expensive alternative of constructing a new building, and the cost of providing and accommodating a supervisor for the center.

 The access center model will always be constrained by the need for the security of the facility and the availability of a supervisor, and for these reasons most centers only open during business hours, and sometimes for only a few days per week.
-Supervision brings the obvious benefit that a skilled person is on hand to assist users in using unfamiliar applications, providing ICT training, and solving particular support problems.
+Supervision brings the obvious benefit that a skilled person is on hand to assist users in using unfamiliar applications, provide ICT training, and solve particular support problems.
 The access center can also be an effective vehicle for supporting school-based computing activities, provided there is effective collaboration between the schoolteachers and the center